lavinotan/frontend-todolist/README.md

-# Dynamic To-Do-List (Frontend React)
+# Dynamic To-Do-List with Authentication Sign-in (Frontend React)
-A simple demonstration on Full-Stack Web App of dynamic to-do-list (REST API), built from scratch with Express/Node.js, React, Google Firebase, and Heroku.
+A simple demonstration on Full-Stack Web App of dynamic to-do-list (REST API), built from scratch with Express/Node.js, React, Google Firebase (with Authentication), and Heroku.
 This is the frontend coding part.

 ## Instructions
 Website link: [https://fullstack-todolist.netlify.app/](https://fullstack-todolist.netlify.app/)